begmuhommet/low-ops-docs/docs/application/environments/settings.md

     <img src="../../../assets/images/runtime_settings.jpg" width="300" alt="Runtime settings">

+In case you need to override the `ApplicationRootUrl`, you can do so by adding the following environment variable (See Environment Variables section for more information):

+- Name: `MXRUNTIME_ApplicationRootUrl`
+- Value: `your-custom-domain.com`

+By default, the `ApplicationRootUrl` runtime setting is set to the application domain name.

 > **_NOTE:_** For the new setting values to take effect, re-deploy the application.
 Re-deploy the application by following the steps from the [Deploy Application Tutorial](deploy.md).

 ### Delete this environment Section